Best Handmade Diwali Home Decor India 2026: Terracotta, Ceramic & Textile Picks

 How early should I order handmade decor before Diwali?

 For handmade pieces specifically, mid-September 2026 is the last comfortable window for Diwali (which falls in late October).
-Artisan workshops and small craft businesses have lead times that mass-produced suppliers do not β 2β4 weeks from order to dispatch is common.
+Artisan workshops and small craft businesses have lead times that mass-produced suppliers do not, so confirm dispatch timelines before you order.
 For custom or high-demand pieces, 8 weeks ahead (August) is the right time to start.
-Factor in festive shipping congestion in early October, which can add 3β7 days to delivery estimates.
+Factor in festive shipping congestion in early October.

 Are hand-stitched cushion covers a good Diwali gift?